What Problems Crooked Teeth Can Cause

 Temporomandibular Joint (TMJ) Disorder

 If you have several crooked teeth, they can affect how you chew which can cause your jaw pain.
 The crooked teeth throw your jaw off balance leading to extra stress on your temporomandibular joints (TMJ).
-Also, crooked teeth are also often accompanied with an under or overbite which can also make brushing difficult.
+Also, crooked teeth are often accompanied with an under or overbite which can also make brushing difficult.
 Ignoring these problems will only lead to more issues down your life journey.

 Better Oral Hygiene